In this guide we’ll take a look at the best compost bins for the UK market.

 The bin has an opening hinged lid that makes it very easy to use.
 It also has a removable hatch at the bottom for accessing the completed compost.
 The spaced slats allow good air circulation which helps to make sure you make good, moist compost rather than a slimy mess.

-If you do not have a place to tuck away a black plastic bin in your garden, then I would recommend this model.
+If you do not have a place to tuck away a black plastic bin in your garden, then I would recommend this as the best compost bin to be visible in your garden.
 It is a beautiful addition to any garden making a feature out of a necessity.

 With a 330-litre capacity, this extra-large bin is perfect if you have a big garden and a lot of waste.
 It comes with a helpful leaflet advising what you should and should not put in our compost bin.

-The slatted design of this compost bin permits good air circulation and allows insects to get in to help with the composting process.
+The slatted design of this Wooden Garden Composter permits good air circulation and allows insects to get in to help with the composting process.
 The wooden materials look at home in the garden, so this is another good bin if you have to place yours in a visible part of the garden.

 There is no lid to this bin, so you might want to consider covering it with a piece of old carpet or tarpaulin to keep out the rain and increase the heat within the compost.